AkashGit21/ms-template/README.md

     *IN PROGRESS*
 1. **Documentation**

+    Visit https://akashgit21.github.io/ms-template/docs for viewing the documentation of Services.
     Documentation will be updated as per the modifications and changes in business logic.
 Also, the documentation is auto-generated.
 Hence, less focus may be there in some scenarios.
 1. **Pagination**